vippsas/vipps-ecom-api/vipps-ecom-api.md

 The access token is received on a successful request to the token endpoint described in [Authentication](#authentication).

-**Important note:** Subscription key used for the eCom API must _not_ be included.
-This is because userinfo is part of Vipps Login and is therefore _not_ under the same subscription, and will result in a `HTTP Unauthorized 401` error.
+**Important note:** OCP-APIM-Subscription-Key used for the eCom API must _not_ be included.
+This is because userinfo is part of
+Vipps Login and is therefore _not_ under the same subscription, and will result in a `HTTP Unauthorized 401` error.

 **Example response:**